violetblue7/deep-learning-challenge/README.md

 Model Simplicity had only two hidden layers of 5 units each.
 This simplicity leads to fewer trainable parameters (261), meaning the model is fast to train but may struggle with capturing complex patterns in data.

-Activation Functions: The first hidden layer uses ReLU, a popular activation for introducing non-linearity, while the second hidden layer uses tanh, which scales outputs between -1 and 1, making it effective for handling negative inputs.
+Activation Functions: The first hidden layer uses **ReLU**, a popular activation for introducing non-linearity, while the second hidden layer uses **tanh**, which scales outputs between -1 and 1, making it effective for handling negative inputs.

 Output Layer: The model concludes with a sigmoid activation in the final layer, designed for binary classification, outputting probabilities between 0 and 1 for classifying inputs.

-The model has a loss of 0.5660, indicating moderate prediction errors, and an accuracy of 72.79%, which shows that it correctly predicts outcomes about 73% of the time, suggesting that while the model is fairly effective, it still falls short of the desired 75% accuracy and may need further tuning.
+The model optain similar results, with a loss of 0.5660, indicating moderate prediction errors, and an accuracy of 72.79%, which shows that it correctly predicts outcomes about 73% of the time, suggesting that while the model is fairly effective, it still falls short of the desired 75% accuracy and may need further tuning.

 **Other Model Performance Metrics:**